FarihaSultanaRini/Bangla_RAG_Q-A/README.md

 -Storing vectors in FAISS index allows fast nearest neighbor search without scanning all data, improving retrieval performance.
 -This setup ensures accurate and efficient retrieval of contextually relevant information to answer queries.

-5.How do you ensure that the question and the document chunks are compared meaningfully?
-What would happen if the query is vague or missing context?
+**5.How do you ensure that the question and the document chunks are compared meaningfully?
+What would happen if the query is vague or missing context?**

 The question and document chunks are both converted into normalized embeddings using the multilingual-e5-base model, allowing comparison based on semantic meaning rather than exact words.
 This helps retrieve relevant chunks even if the wording differs.
 If the query is vague or lacks context, results may be less accurate or broader because the embedding is less specific.
 Adding more context or clearer queries improves retrieval, but the system still tries to find the most relevant information available.

-6.Do the results seem relevant?
-If not, what might improve them (e.g. better chunking, better embedding model, larger document)?
+**6.Do the results seem relevant?
+If not, what might improve them (e.g. better chunking, better embedding model, larger document?**
 No, my model currently cannot generate precise answers because the data  is not properly cleaned and structured for question-answering tasks.
 Although it returns relevant chunks, the lack for proper cleaning, better chunking strategy, and proper organization affects answer accuracy.
-IT need more time to improve the cleaning, chunking, and structuring pipeline .However, my OCR is performing well, and once I apply better cleaning, chunking, and structure the data properly, the model’s QA performance should improve significantly.
+IT need more time to improve the cleaning, chunking, and structuring pipeline.However, my OCR is performing well, and once I apply better cleaning, chunking, and structure the data properly, the model’s QA performance should improve significantly.